shakilmith/documentaion/frontend/angular/angular-attribute-directives/ng-style-directive/index.md

 }
 ```

-# Using NgClass Directive
+## Using NgClass Directive

-Likewise NgStyle directive, we can also use NgClass directive to style our template elements or contents dynamically.
+Likewise **NgStyle** directive, we can also use **NgClass** directive to style our template elements or contents dynamically.
 It can help us to add and remove css classes on an HTML element dynamically.
 NgClass also takes property from component but you first create css classes and then add them as variables.

 Let's explore a simple example.

-## Syntax in template file: (some.component.html file or in inline template)
+## Syntax in The Template File

+(some.component.html file or in inline template)

 ```
 <p ngClass="class1 class2 class3">{{title}}</p> //same as: <p class="class1 class2 class2">{{title}}</p>